 How Does Your Skin Get Tanned?

 Your skin contains cells that produce melanocytes when they are exposed to UV rays.
-These melanocytes produce darker pigment cells, which make your skin darker on the surface.
+These melanocytes produce melanin, which makes your skin darker on the surface.
 This pigment stops the UV rays from reaching your skin cells and deteriorating them.
 As the pigment piles up, your skin looks more tanned (1).
 The more threatened your skin is by UV rays, the more the pigment works to protect your skin.
 This is why the longer you stay in the sun, the tanner you look.
 Lighter skin tones don’t tan easily as their skin produces lesser amounts of melanin.

 How Long Does It Take To Tan The Skin?